Chapter 1 : Prologue

 I get up from the bed and walk to the window, forcing it open and hearing the rusty hinges squeak.
 The window sill feels rough against my fingertips and I grip it tightly as tears pour down my cheeks, the cold wind stinging my nose.

 I have a meeting in about half an hour courtesy of Dumbledore, no idea what it's about, at an old country home up north.
 I am suddenly very aware of my dirty top (which I used to wipe my nose from crying) scuffed shoes and lank hair.
 I cringe at the thought of meeting my old professors in such a state.
-The Lily Evans they knew used to be immaculate.
-But frankly, at the moment, I'm too depressed to care, so pulling on a long coat and tying up my hair into a bun, I apparate with a crack.
+The Lily Evans they knew used to be immaculate, but frankly, at the moment, I'm too depressed to care.
+I pull on a long coat and tie my hair up into a bun and apparate with a crack.